Turn Your Old iPad Into a Bedside Smart Alarm Clock

 • Tap to dim, tap to brighten

 Gentle, light-based alarm.
-Your iPad screen gradually brightens before the alarm — simulating sunrise.
-Starts dim orange and gets brighter, waking you more naturally than a jarring alarm tone.
-Premium ($5/month or $30/year) adds sleep sounds, advanced analytics, and more.
+Your iPad screen gradually brightens before the alarm – simulating sunrise.
+Starts dim and gets brighter over 30 minutes, waking you more naturally than a jarring alarm tone.
+Multiple alarm sounds (birds, chimes) and customizable buildup times.

 Sleep Cycle (Free with Premium)